 - Nominators must also send a copy of the candidates current full CV

-The award consists of a £500 prize and commemorative certificate, which will be presented at the Society’s Awards evening in 2020.
+The award consists of a £500 prize and commemorative certificate, which will be presented at a society awards evening in 2021.

 |2018||Dr Nadine Lavan|